Projects

 Limitations & Next Steps

-The training cities skew dense and coastal — the model struggles on cities outside that distribution.
-The R-squared of 0.38 says it: bus stops and intersection density only explain part of what makes a place walkable.
+The training cities skew dense and coastal - and the held-out test shows what that costs: a model that explains 40% of walkability at home explains almost none of it in Madison, Seattle, or Tulsa.
+Bus stops and intersections are part of what makes a place walkable, not the recipe.
 To get serious, the next version needs more cities, more input variables (block size, street trees, sidewalk width), and a usable web frontend so a planner can paste an address and get a number back.

 Team: Kirthi Balakrishnan, Kit Nga Chou, Lizzie Lee, Michelle Chen